 Official Site: http://www.LowBPdrugFree.com - The Secret to Natural Blood Pressure Control.
 TRUE or FALSE?
 Exercise Lowers High Blood Pressure?
 Learn the truth.
 Plus, learn about The Breathtaking Nature Method, a clinically proven, drug-free way to control hypertension, on our channel: LowBPdrugFree, and at: http://LowerBloodPressureDrugFree.com.

 How does blood pressure change DURING exercise?
-Find out http://www.camarillochiro.com/ This content is created for informational purposes only and not intended to substitute for chiropractic/medical advice, diagnosis or treatment.
+Find out.
+Here's an Amazon link to get the best blood pressure machines: https://amzn.to/2CNRNuC http://www.camarillochiro.com/ This content is created for informational purposes only and not intended to substitute for chiropractic/medical advice, diagnosis or treatment.
 Always seek the advice of your own personal doctor regarding any matters that you see on the internet.
+DISCLAIMER: This video and description contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission.
+This help support the channel and allows us to continue to make videos like this.
+Thank you for the support!

 For more info: https://draxe.com/natural-ways-to-lower-blood-pressure/ Today I’m going to be sharing with you my top foods and supplements for overcoming high blood pressure.
 Blood pressure can be easily balanced out if you follow the steps in this video.
 High blood pressure is usually caused from excess sodium consumption, increased stress, or poor diet and exercise.
 There are three specific nutrients you want to get in your diet if you have high blood pressure: 1.
 Potassium 2.
 Antioxidants 3.
 Omega-3 fatty acids 4.
 Bonus=Magnesium Foods you want to avoid: 1.
 Excess sodium 2.
 Processed sugar The best supplements to naturally treat high blood pressure: 1.
 Fish oil 2.
 Magnesium 3.
 Coenzyme Q10 4.
 Garlic Essential oils to use are: 1.
 Lavender essential oil Lastly, make sure you’re exercising 20-30 minutes, three times a week.
 By following these tips, you will be well on your way to naturally lowering your blood pressure.
 For more information on blood pressure, you can check out this article: http://draxe.com/natural-remedies-high-blood-pressure/ *This content is strictly the opinion of Dr. Josh Axe, and is for informational and educational purposes only.
 It is not intended to provide medical advice or to take the place of medical advice or treatment from a personal physician.
 All viewers of this content are advised to consult their doctors or qualified health professionals regarding specific health questions.
 Neither Dr. Axe nor the publisher of this content takes responsibility for possible health consequences of any person or persons reading or following the information in this educational content.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.